"I’m surrounded by some pretty incredible people who inspire me daily. This is the fit I was looking for and it’s what I’ve found here at MIT Sloan."

 At MIT Sloan, students’ backgrounds vary culturally, academically, and professionally.
 This multifaceted diversity both shapes and drives the incredible opportunities available for collaboration and experiential learning.

 We actively assemble cohorts and teams of students with widely varying skills.
-About 37 percent of our MBA students come from engineering backgrounds.
-Another 19 percent have degrees in the humanities, arts, or social sciences.
-The remainder have business, science, computer science, or math degrees.
+About 33 percent of our MBA students come from engineering backgrounds.
+Another 21 percent have degrees in business and commerce.
+The remainder have humanities, arts and social sciences, economics, and science and math degrees.

-About half of our students are U.S. citizens, and the rest come from around the world.
-They range in age from 22 to 37 years.
-Although we accept students directly out of undergraduate programs, business experience ranges up to 13 years with a mean of five years.
+38% of our students are international.
+Although we accept students directly out of undergraduate programs, business experience ranges up to 15 years with a mean of five years.